 The French Riviera features a vast collection of picture-perfect towns dotting the coast of the Mediterranean, so we were a little overwhelmed trying to decide how to spend our precious time.
 Should we stay in Nice?
 St. Tropez?
 Menton?
 All of the above??

-We had to get our Antibes travel itinerary right, not only to satisfy years of my putting the region on a pedestal, but to ensure we’d have a good experience on our first trip traveling with the baby (read more here).
+We had to get our South of France travel itinerary right, not only to satisfy years of my putting the region on a pedestal, but to ensure we’d have a good experience on our first trip traveling with the baby (read more here).

 I have a close friend with very similar travel taste as me, and she insisted we stay in Antibes.

 The second we arrived, we knew she was right.